knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSubscriptionsApi.md

 <a name="getsubscriptiontemplate"></a>
 # **GetSubscriptionTemplate**
-> ModelSubscriptionTemplateResource GetSubscriptionTemplate (string id)
+> SubscriptionTemplateResource GetSubscriptionTemplate (string id)

 Get a single subscription template